arvigeus/AZ-204/Topics/Event Hub.md

 Integration with Event Grid: Create an Event Grid subscription with an Event Hubs namespace as its source.

 Azure Storage account as a destination: Needs write permissions on blobs and containers level.
 The `Storage Blob Data Owner` is a built-in role with above permissions.

+### Log Compaction

+Azure Event Hubs supports compacting event log to retain the latest events of a given event key.
+With compacted event hubs/Kafka topic, you can use key-based retention rather than using the coarser-grained time-based retention.

 ## Scaling to throughput units